blissartt/touch-input-rotation/README.md

 -inverted
 -normal

 Once executed, the script will change the orientation of the screen and touch devices.
-Previously used scripts can be deleted.
+Previously used scripts are no longer needed and they can be deleted.